larsphilipp/AdvNum19_COS-FFT/README.md

 ## <div id="G2"> <a href="#0">Concluding remarks  </a> </div>
 This project was rather technical and it took a lot of effort to get all formulas correct.
 However, once running, the COS-FFT method combined with the Heston model provides a powerful tool to price many options with very high efficiency.
 In a next step, it would also be interesting to value other options such as digital or barrier options. <br>
 There is also some criticism on this method.
-As mentioned in this [Blog entry](https://chasethedevil.github.io/post/the-cos-method-for-heston/), limitations in the COS method are inaccuracy for very small prices.
+As mentioned in this [Blog entry](https://chasethedevil.github.io/post/the-cos-method-for-heston/) and observed when testing this code, a limitation in the COS method is the inaccuracy for high strike calls.

 ## <div id="H2"> <a href="#0">References  </a> </div>